egalawan/Comp467Proj1/README.md

 -Script will parse data
--Computation done to match shareholder request, to replace file system from local baselight to facility storage (remember color correcter's prefer local storage for bandwidth issues) -Export CSV file ('/' indicates columns):
+-Computation done to match shareholder request, to replace file system from local baselight to facility storage (remember color correcter's prefer local storage for bandwidth issues) Need to make a CSV file with these indicators
+-Export CSV file ('/' indicates columns):
 -Line 1: Producer / Operator / job /notes
 -Line 4: show location / frames to fix